hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowEditFrame.rst

 .. image:: images/workflow_edit_plugin_browser.png
     :width:  500px
     :align: center

+A filter can be selected at the top of the left part to display only plugins with matching names.

 A single click on a Plugin's name on the left will show more information about the selected Plugin on the right.
 This information included the description, a